esnet/iperf/docs/dev.rst

   that it can only be used with IPv4.
 (Issue #108)

-* When specifying the TCP buffer size using the ``-w`` flag on Linux, Linux doubles the value you pass in.
-(You can see this using iperf3's debug flag.)
-But then the CWND does not actually ramp up to the doubled value, but only to about 75% of the doubled value.
-This appears to be by design.
+* When specifying the TCP buffer size using the ``-w`` flag on Linux, the Linux kernel automatically doubles the value passed in to compensate for overheads.
+(This can be observed by using iperf3's ``--debug`` flag.)
+However, CWND does not actually ramp up to the doubled value, but only to about 75% of the doubled value.
+Some part of this behavior is documented in the tcp(7) manual page.
 (Issue #145)

 There are, of course, many other open and closed issues in the issue tracker.